valeoai/blog/_posts/2021-01-14-explainable-driving.md

 The history of autonomous driving systems started in the late '80s and early '90s with the European Eureka project called Prometheus.
 This has later been followed by driving challenges proposed by the Defense Advanced Research Projects Agency (DARPA).
 The vast majority of autonomous systems competing in these challenges is characterized by their modularity.
 Leveraging strong suites of sensors, these systems are composed of several sub-modules, each completing a very specific task.
-Broadly speaking, these sub-tasks deal with sensing the environment, forecasting future events, planning, taking high-level decisions, and controlling the vehicle.
+Broadly speaking, these subtasks deal with sensing the environment, forecasting future events, planning, taking high-level decisions, and controlling the vehicle.

 As pipeline architectures split the driving task into easier-to-solve problems, they offer somewhat interpretable processing of sensor data through specialized modules (perception, planning, decision, control).
 However, these approaches have several drawbacks: